 A list of countries considering BlackBerry bans over security concerns with data routed abroad:

-_ India _ The country of almost 1.2 billion people has threatened to block corporate e-mail and messaging services unless RIM makes data more easily available to its intelligence and law enforcement agencies by Aug.
-31. Next, the government may ask Google Inc. and Skype SA for greater access to encrypted information sent over their e-mail and phone services.
+_ India _ The country of almost 1.2 billion people threatens to block corporate e-mail and messaging services unless RIM makes data more easily available to its intelligence and law enforcement agencies by Aug.
+31.

 _ Indonesia _ The Southeast Asian country wants RIM to place a server in its country because it fears that e-mails could be intercepted as they pass through RIM’s servers overseas.
 It is considering banning the service, but has no firm plans.

 _ Lebanon _ The country says it is reviewing whether BlackBerry service raises any security concerns for it.

 _ Saudi Arabia _ The kingdom’s telecom regulator had ordered a halt to BlackBerry service across the kingdom.
 Saudi Arabia’s telecommunications regulator says it will allow service to continue in the country for now, citing “positive developments.”
 It’s unclear, however, whether the reprieve is permanent.

 _ United Arab Emirates _ The Persian Gulf state plans to shut down e-mail, messaging and Web browsing on BlackBerrys starting in October.
 It says it’s still in talks with Research In Motion Ltd., the Canadian maker of the device.

 Independent voices from the TWT Communities

 In a world that is increasingly complex, we need to seek greater awareness of the blending of cultures and America's changing role in a global community.

 Classical music and the performing arts: news and reviews you can use.

 Rolling Thunder 2013